nhsuk/pharmacy-data-etl/README.md

 recent pharmacy data is retrieved from Azure Blob Storage for the particular version of the ETL.

-The ETL version is included along with a timestamp to enable a full rescan if the data structure changes.
+The ETL version is included along with a datestamp to enable a full rescan if the data structure changes.
 If no file is found, the entire dataset will be rebuilt.
 The `modifiedsince` end point of Syndication is used to determine any changed